marianobarrios/tls-channel/README.md

 ### Buffer release

 TLS Channel supports opportunistic buffer release, a similar feature to OpenSSL's `SSL_MODE_RELEASE_BUFFERS` option.
-If, after any operation, a buffers does not contain any bytes pending, it is released back to the pool.
-This feature can reduce memory consumption dramatically in the case of long-lived idle connections, which tend to happen when implementing server-side HTTP.
+If, after any operation, a buffer does not contain any bytes pending, it is released back to the pool.
+This feature can reduce memory consumption dramatically in the case of long-lived idle connections, which tend to happen when implementing server-side HTTPS.

- The option is enabled by default, and could be disabled if desired:
+This option is enabled by default, and could be disabled if desired:

 ```java
 TlsChannel tlsChannel = ServerTlsChannel